 Next, proceed for the long, gradual climb past an abundance of wildflowers and splendid views of the pea stacks leads to the cliff-tops, which offer breath-taking panoramic vistas overlooking the south coast cliffs.
 Your guided cliff-walk tour continues past the pretty Petit Port Bay before ending at the clifftop Jerbourg Hotel.

-Jerbourg Hotel, Les Cotils Restaurant, St. Peter Port and Guernsey Cream Tea
+Jerbourg Hotel, St. Peter Port and Guernsey Cream Tea

-Upon arrival at the Jerbourg Hotel, board your awaiting coach and head to the Les Cotils restaurant, a tranquil location overlooking St. Peter Port.
-After a stop here for a cup of delicious Guernsey cream tea, re-board your coach and commence the short drive back to the pier.
+Upon arrival at the Jerbourg Hotel, enjoy a cup of delicious Guernsey cream tea, re-board your coach and commence the short drive back to the pier.

 Please note: This tour involves an extensive amount of walking for approximately 1.8 miles (about three kilometres), at times over uneven surfaces and inclines, with a few steps to negotiate to get on/off the coach and at the sites visited.
 This tour is recommended for guests in good physical condition.
 This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair.
 Guests are advised to wear warm, layered clothing with flat, closed-toe and non-slip walking shoes, and bring sun protection and a light, weatherproof jacket from the ship.
 Space on this tour is very limited; we suggest you book in advance to avoid disappointment.